DecisionsDev/odm-docker-kubernetes/platform/azure/README-NGINX.md

 release-odm-decisionserverruntime                NodePort       10.0.232.212   <none>         443:30082/TCP               16m
 ```

-ODM services are available through the following URLs:
+The ODM services are available at the following URLs:

 <!-- markdown-link-check-disable -->
 | SERVICE NAME | URL | USERNAME/PASSWORD